CodinSupreme/Hotel_management_system/README.md

 # HOTEL MANAGEMENT SYSTEM
 # Virtual Environment
-If you want to access or run the python code use the virtual environment.
+If you want to access or run the python code use the virtual environment. or you can double click on the Run.bat file to run the program

 # Steps to activate virtual environment
 1) Open command prompt